- Instructions for Form 1040-C - Introductory Material

-Document verifying your U.S. taxpayer identification number, such as a social security card or an IRS-issued Notice CP 565 showing your individual taxpayer identification number (ITIN).
+Document verifying your U.S. taxpayer identification number (TIN), such as a social security card or an IRS-issued Notice CP 565 showing your ITIN.

 If you are married and reside in a community property state, also bring the documents listed on this page for your spouse.
 This applies whether or not your spouse requires a certificate.